-- Current Owner (Grantor) – The person who is creating the deed is called the grantor.
+- Current Owner (Grantor) – The person creating the deed is called the grantor.

 - New Owner (Life Tenant) – The person who owns the life estate is called the life tenant.

 - Future Owner (Remainder Beneficiary) – The person who will acquire the property when the life tenant dies is called the remainder beneficiary or remainderman.

 As with other deeds, these terms refer to different types of owners, not to specific individuals.
 The same party may serve in multiple roles.
 The current owner (grantor) is usually also the life tenant.
 Similarly, multiple individuals may serve in the same role.
 For example, there may be two grantors, three joint life tenants, and one remainder beneficiary.

 The creation of a life estate deed can be tricky.
 It is important to include the right language to create the life tenant relationship.
 If multiple parties will serve in the same role—for example, if there are multiple life tenants or multiple remainder beneficiaries—it is important to also include language that defines the relationships within that role, including the form of co-ownership for multiple remainder beneficiaries.

 The deed forms prepared by ouronline deed preparation service were designed by licensed attorneys to include the language needed to create a valid life estate deed.
 It uses a simple interview to collect the information needed, then creates a customized deed that matches the choices you made in the interview.
 Each deed is designed to satisfy state-specific requirements, including recording requirements.

 Comparison to Other Deed Forms

 A life estate deed is not the only way to transfer property at death.
-Property will automatically transfer to the surviving owner at death if it is titled with right of survivorship (as tenancy by the entirely or titled as joint tenants with rights of survivorship, or community property with rights of survivorship).
+Property will automatically transfer to the surviving owner at death if it is titled with right of survivorship (as tenancy by the entirety, joint tenants with rights of survivorship, or community property with rights of survivorship).
 With these forms of co-ownership, the owners have simultaneous possessory rights.
 Each owner can occupy or use the property at the same time.